Support us, join the Friends

 Directors and Trustees: Richard Mayou (Chairman), Anna Nasmyth (Secretary), Hemlata Bountra (Treasurer), Jane Annett, Mary Isaac, Sarah Taylor, Jennie Turner and Timothy Walker.

-Forum: Directors plus: Maura Allen, Harriet Bretherton, Pauline Coombes, Seonaid Danziger, Crystal Dobson, Jeanne Gurr, Carol Maxwell, Sally Orriss and Helen Potts.
+Forum: Directors plus: Maura Allen, Harriet Bretherton, Pauline Coombes, Seonaid Danziger, Crystal Dobson, Jeanne Gurr, Rebecca Mather, Carol Maxwell, Sally Orriss and Helen Potts.

 Administrator: Liz Woolley